Adriatic Sea- Sailing Croatia Yacht Charter

 2) Continue sailing for the town of VIS and spend the night in this peaceful harbor.
 Take a guided tour.
 VIS is the furthest inhabited island off the Croatian Coast.

-3) Go ashore to the beautiful Blue Cave on Bisevo, before sailing to Korcula and Korcula City.
-Stay overnight in a marina ashore for exploring the sites and attractions.
+3) Go ashore to the beautiful Blue Cave on Bisevo before sailing to Korcula and Korcula City.
+Stay overnight in a marina ashore to explore the sites and attractions.

 4) It is time to head to Hvar and Hells Islands (Pakleni Islands).
 Voted Europes BEST island destination in 2019 by Conde Nast, the walls here are from the 13th century; you have a hillside fortress to explore AND a large Cathedral in town.